 It’s not news that cybercrime is a constant battle—large enterprises and small businesses everywhere are susceptible to a myriad of advanced email threats and socially engineered attacks, such as executive or brand impersonation.

-Spear phishing is more focused than normal phishing.
+Spear phishing is more focused than regular phishing.
 To protect against this type of phishing, your entire company will need to be educated and protected.

 A typical spear phishing attempt is a fraudulent personalized email that is usually sent with an attachment or requests a response.
 The fraudster then tries to entice the recipient to open the infected attachment or respond with personal information.